San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/dataset_summary_tables.md

     $ sex               <fct> male, female, female, NA, female, male, female, male…
     $ year              <int> 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007, 2007…

-There are 8 variables in the palmer penguins dataset.
-Three of them (species, island, and sex) are factors, meaning they have a certain number of levels or potential categorical values.
-Four of them are treated as continuous variables in the dataset (bill length, bill depth, flipper length, and body mass), and then we have year, which we will treat here as a factor variable with a distinct number of levels (or years).
+There are 8 variables in the palmer penguins dataset. - Factor (categorical) variables: species, island, and sex. - Continuous
+variables: bill length, bill depth, flipper length, and body mass We will treat year as a factor variable here.
 Some variables have missing (NA) values.

-## Format data to create Table 1
+## Creating Table 1

+### Format data

-**Tableone** requires us to use a vector of variables, which is the names of the variables in our dataframe.
-It also requires us to specify a vector of factor variables, because these factor (or categorical) variables are treated differently in the table (we calculate counts/proportions instead of mean/SD).
+**Tableone** requires us to input a vector of variable names in our dataframe, and to separately specify a vector of factor variables, because these are treated differently in the table (counts/proportions are calculated instead of mean/SD for factors).

 ``` r
 vars <- c("species", "island", "bill_length_mm", "bill_depth_mm", "flipper_length_mm",